Sipping coulda, shoulda, woulda thru a straw

 after carrying that party-favor for far too long

 Sucking hard to squeeze up that last bit of …. whatever

 only the gurgling noise in the bottom of life’s glass

 can be filled with better decisions and new flavors.

-Karen Mariano Bryson lives in Virginia and is a published poet whose works has been featured in several volumes, most recently in Twilight Musings (2005 edition).
-She is the recipient of three “Outstanding Achievement In Poetry” silver bowls and is also featured on the The Sound Of Poetry 3-CD compilation.
+Karen Mariano Bryson lives in Virginia and is a published poet whose works have been featured in several volumes, most recently in Twilight Musings (2005 edition).
+She is the recipient of three “Outstanding Achievement In Poetry” silver bowls and is also featured on The Sound Of Poetry 3-CD compilation.